Policy on Prohibited Discrimination, Harassment, and Retaliation

 Key August 2020 Changes to Resolution Process

 Sexual misconduct and Title IX cases for all students, staff, and faculty require a live hearing, which currently are held virtually in a manner to permit simultaneously, real-time viewing of the hearing by the parties.
-At the hearing, a party’s advisor may ask relevant questions of the other party and any any witnesses for Title IX Sexual Harassment issues.
+At the hearing, a party’s advisor may ask relevant questions of the other party and any witnesses for Title IX Sexual Harassment issues.
 A neutral, unbiased Hearing Officer will determine if each question is relevant or not.
 If a party does not have an advisor at the hearing, the University will provide one free of charge.

 Clear Reporting Options